dashingsoft/pyarmor/docs/how-to/register.rst

 Each :term:`Pyarmor Group` could have 100 offline devices, each device has its own number, from 1 to 100.

 Only the machine id of device is not changed after reboot, it could be used as group device.
 Most of physics machine, cloud server or VM like Qemu, Virtual box, Vmware with same disk image work with Group license.
-If using group in CI pipeline, the default runner doesn't work, but something like `self-host runner`__ may work.
+Refer to :ref:`Check Device For Group License`

 The allocated device No. is never free, if a device is reinstalled, it need allocate new one.